gyulanemeth/bluefox.email/docs/projects/contacts.md

 ### Sign-Up Page

-The sign-up page in the subscriber list allows users to create a form that subscribers can use to sign up directly from their website.
+The sign-up page in the subscription list allows users to create a form that subscribers can use to sign up directly from their website.
 This page provides an easy way to customize the form, generate the necessary HTML code, and integrate it into external sites without the need for backend code.

 [Go to sign-up page](/docs/projects/forms-and-pages#signup-page).

 ## List statistics

-The **Subscriber List Statistics** section provides insights into the performance of your subscriber lists, including email activity and subscription trends.
+The **Subscription List Statistics** section provides insights into the performance of your subscription lists, including email activity and subscription trends.
 This allows you to monitor how well your lists are growing and how subscribers interact with your emails.

-### Why Subscriber List Statistics Matter
+### Why Subscription List Statistics Matter

-Analyzing subscriber list statistics helps you:
+Analyzing subscription list statistics helps you:

 - **Monitor Engagement**: Track how subscribers interact with emails sent to a specific list.
 - **Understand Growth Trends**: Visualize how your list is growing or shrinking over time through subscription and unsubscription data.
 - **Improve Retention**: Identify patterns in subscription pauses or unsubscribes to address issues and reduce churn.
 - **Optimize Targeting**: Use insights into subscriber activity to refine your campaigns and re-engagement efforts.

-### What Subscriber List Statistics Include
+### What Subscription List Statistics Include

-The subscriber list statistics section includes the following key metrics:
+The subscription list statistics section includes the following key metrics:

 Similar to email statistics, this section provides details about the emails sent to this list:
-- **Sent Emails**: Total number of emails sent to the subscriber list.
+- **Sent Emails**: Total number of emails sent to the subscription list.
 - **Opens**: Number of times recipients on this list opened emails.
 - **Unique Opens**: Number of individual subscribers who opened emails (counts only one open per subscriber).
 - **Clicks**: Total number of clicks on links within the emails sent to this list.